 - Buyer agents make it easy for Buyers to look at multiple homes and keep their identity private rather than having to contact multiple sellers or seller agents.
-Which generally means the agent needs to be available.
+This means the agent needs to be available even on short notice.

 - They give advice about general market conditions as well as specific advice down to a single segment and single property, ideally speaking, helping the buyer ultimately find the right property for them so that the buyer can have the best chance of building wealth.

 The first two points are probably the most important practical values a buyer agent can bring to the table and these two points also require the least amount of knowledge/experience.
 Just by doing these two points, a lot of Buyers appreciate the services of their agent and just these two points can mean the difference between securing a great property or getting ‘stuck’ with a not so great property or renting.
 These are the passive things an agent can help a Buyer with.

 The last three points generally require more knowledge and experience to do well.
 The agent becomes more of an advisor than a passive participant.
 These points require more of an active approach where the agent tries to actively ask questions that can help them better understand the needs of a particular Buyer.
 Outside of being available, typically the biggest difference between one agent and another one has to do with these last three points.